Finland joins NATO, Russia threatens 'counter-measures' | Politics

 Finland joins NATO, Russia threatens 'counter-measures'

-Finnish Foreign Minister Pekka Haavisto completed the accession process by handing over an official document to U.S. Secretary of State Antony Blinken at NATO headquarters in Brussels where the Finnish flag was unfurled.
+Finnish Foreign Minister Pekka Haavisto completed the accession process by handing over an official document to U.S. Secretary of State Antony Blinken at NATO headquarters in Brussels.
 "We welcome Finland to the alliance," NATO Secretary General Jens Stoltenberg said at the end of the brief ceremony.

-Stoltenberg earlier noted that Russian President Vladimir Putin had cited opposing NATO's eastward enlargement as one justification for his invasion.
+Earlier, Stoltenberg had noted that Russian President Vladimir Putin had cited opposing NATO's eastward expansion as one justification for his invasion.
 "He is getting exactly the opposite...Finland today, and soon also Sweden will become a full fledged member of the alliance," Stoltenberg said in Brussels.

 Finnish President Saul Niinisto said Finland's most significant contribution to NATO's common deterrence and defence would be to defend its own territory.
 There is still significant work to be done to coordinate this with NATO, he said.
 "It is a great day for Finland and I want to say that it is an important day for NATO," Niinisto said at a joint news conference with Stoltenberg.